agenosov/sdn_sandbox/ryu_indepth_part1.md

 ### Instantiating apps

-* Instantiation of an app means creating an instance of a class and *registering an app within RYU framework*.
+* Instantiation of an app means creating an instance of a class and **registering an app within RYU framework**.

-* Registration of an app means registering of event handlers.
+* Registration of an app means **registering of event handlers**.

     1. All methods of the application instance *decorated by either set_ev_cls or set_ev_handler* are registered as *handlers of events*.
     2. The *detection of such handlers* is performed by calling *ryu.controller.handler.register_instance*.